-The primary purpose of residence life is to create a sense of community within the residence halls by valuing, supporting, challenging, and empowering traditional students to discover their unique potential and celebrate human differences through their relationships with others in accordance with the Salem College mission.
+The primary purpose of Residence Life is to create a sense of community within the residence halls and greater campus by valuing, supporting, challenging, and empowering traditional students to discover their unique potential and celebrate human differences through their relationships with others in accordance with the Salem College mission.

 The Salem College residential experience requires students to explore balancing their individual needs with those of a larger group and to become aware of their role in the greater Salem College community.
-Residence halls will expose students to many people who are different than themselves, culturally, ethnically, and socially.
+Salem College will expose students to many people who are different than themselves, culturally, ethnically, and socially.

-The Residential Coordinators are Salem College staff members who live in the residence halls.
-Their role is to holistically support academic and social success by connecting residential experiences with personal development.
-The RCs will challenge and support students through practical application of college student-development theory.
+The Area Coordinators are Salem College professional staff members who live in the residence halls.
+Their role is to holistically support academic and social success by connecting student experiences, residential and commuter, with personal development.
+The ACs will challenge and support students through the practical application of college student development theory.

-Each residence hall plans events and programs that are specific to the community in the building.
-These programs range from fostering social interaction and development to educating residents about multicultural awareness and life skills.
-From dance parties and ice cream socials to service projects and leadership training, residence life provides social interactions that appeal to many personalities and interests.
+Residence Life plans events and programs that range from fostering social interaction and development to educating all students about multicultural awareness and life skills.
+From dance parties and ice cream socials to service projects and leadership training, Residence Life provides social interactions that appeal to many personalities and interests.

 Residential students are able to invite guests on campus for overnight visitation.
-Upper class students have 24-hour visitation privileges and need to register guests in their residence halls.
-First-year students and upper class students living in Babcock Hall and Gramley Hall have extended visitation privileges on weekends and need to register guests in their residence halls.
-If you have questions regarding the visitation policy, please refer to the Salem College Student Handbook.
+Upper-class students have 24-hour visitation privileges and must register guests in their residence halls.
+First-year students and upper-class students living in Clewell Hall will have extended visitation privileges on weekends and must register guests in their residence halls.